-IBM fuses its software with Red Hat’s to launch hybrid-cloud juggernaut
+IBM fuses software with Red Hat to launch hybrid-cloud juggernaut

 “We expect IBM and Red Hat will do the obvious stuff first, and that’s what this mostly is,” said Lee Doyle, principal analyst at Doyle Research.
 "The challenge will be getting deeper integrations and taking the technology to the next level.
 What they do in the next six months to a year will be critical.”

 Over the last few years IBM has been evolving its strategy to major on-cloud computing and cognitive computing.
-Its argument against cloud providers like AWS, Microsoft Azure, and Google Cloud is that only 20 percent of enterprise workloads have so far moved to the cloud – the easy 20 percent.
+Its argument against cloud providers like AWS, Microsoft Azure, and Google Cloud is that only 20 percent of enterprise workloads have so far moved to the cloud – the easy 20 per cent.

 The rest are the difficult 80 percent of workloads that are complex, legacy applications, often mainframe based, that have run banking and big business for decades, wrote David Terrar, executive advisor for Bloor Research.
 "How do you transform those?"

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.